NNDC 2023 Annual Conference

 NNDC 2023 ANNUAL CONFERENCE

 Venue: InterContinental Houston

 The National Network of Depression Centers (NNDC) will hold its 15th Annual Conference in Houston, Texas from October 12-14, 2023 with co-host University of Texas Health Science Center at Houston (UTHealth Houston).

 The conference will be structured a little differently this year.
-NNDC pre-conference meetings will take place on Thursday, October 12th.
+NNDC meetings (Board, Task Groups, Mood Outcomes, etc) will take place on Thursday, October 12th.
 Sessions on Friday, October 13th will be dedicated to NNDC academic research topics.
 Saturday, October 14th will focus on UTHealth Houston Continuing Medical Education (CME) content.
 However, as always many NNDC sessions will be eligible for CME credit as well.

 The NNDC would like to thank conference chair Dr. Sagar Parikh, the Program Committee, and all of the sponsors, presenters, and facilitators who are helping to make this year’s conference as memorable as the last!